tomverchere/tomvercheremm/README.md

-This is my new website!
-It is very much still a work in progress.
+# Welcome to My Website!

-TODO:
+This is my website for KNES 381 in Winter 2024.
-1) flesh out portfolio posts
+It is composed of
-   1) replace all *X* with the actual terms
+- an about page
-   2) add images
+- a projects page compiling all of the projects we did in class this semester.

-2) ensure post titles and navigation titles match
+Thank you for visiting!